3 Phases of Weight Loss and What to ExpectBy Elisa - Jenny Craig Reviewed by Briana Rodriquez, RDN Science-Backed

 If you’re a Jenny Craig member, once you reach your goal, your consultant will introduce you to the maintenance phase of your program.
 Here, you’ll develop skills to help you learn how to keep your weight off and sustain your healthy lifestyle.
 Because once you’ve reached your goal, it’s all about making sure you can maintain the new you!

 When you’re discouraged — seek support.

-No matter how closely you’re following a program, everyone experiences challenging days.
+No matter how closely you’re following a program, everyone experiences challenging days when they think to themselves, "Why am I gaining weight?"
 You might feel as if your goal is a long way off, frustrated that you can’t fit into your favorite pair of jeans just yet, or anxious that you won’t be able to break through a plateau.

 We get it — all of these emotions are totally normal!
 When you feel your positive attitude wavering, reach out to someone who has been instrumental in supporting you throughout your journey — whether that be your Jenny Craig consultant, a friend, a family member, or a loved one.
 If you’re a Jenny Craig member, your consultant is always there to support you when you need a pick-me-up.
 A simple call or text may make the difference in your day — so don’t hesitate to reach out!